-1819-ALEXANDER, CLARK, JEFFERSON AND WAYNE.
+1819 - ALEXANDER, CLARK JEFFERSON AND WAYNE

-As counties of the State of Illinois.
+As counties of the State of Illinois

 ALEXANDER.
-March 4-All that tract of country within the following boundaries, to-wit: West of the line between ranges 1 and 2 east of the third principal meridian and south of the line between townships 13 and 14 south of the base line to the boundaries of this State on the Ohio and Mississippi, shall constitute a county to be called ALEXANDER.
-[Laws 1819, p.
-113.]
+March 4 - All that tract of country within the following boundaries, to-wit: West of the line between ranges one and two east of the third principal meridian and south of the line between townships thirteen and fourteen south of the base line to the boundaries of this State on the Ohio and Mississippi, shall constitute a county to be called ALEXANDER.

 CLARK.
-March 22-All that part of Crawford county lying north of a line beginning on the Great Wabash river dividing townships 8 and 9 north, running due west, shall form a new and separate county to be called CLARK.
+March 22 - All that part of Crawford County lying north of a line beginning on the Great Wabash River dividing townships eight and nine north, running due west, shall form a new and separate county to be called CLARK.

 JEFFERSON.
-March 26-Beginning where the line between ranges 4 and 5 east in-tersects the base line; thence west with said line to the third principal meridian; thence south twenty-four miles; thence east twenty-four miles: thence north to the place of beginning, shall constitute a separate county to be called JEFFERSON.
-[Laws 1819, p.
-267.]
+March 26 - Beginning where the line between ranges four and five east intersects the base line; thence west with said line to the third principal meridian; thence south twenty-four miles; thence east twenty-four miles; thence north to the place of beginning, shall constitute a separate county to be called JEFFERSON.

 WAYNE.
-March 26-Beginning on the White county line on the line dividing ranges 9 and 10 east of the third principal meridian; thence north to the line dividing townships 3 and 4, to the Crawford county line, north of the base line; thence west to the line dividing ranges 4 and 5 east of the third principal meridian line; thence south to the White county line; thence east to the beginning, shall constitute a separate county to be called WAYNE.
-[Laws 1819, p.
-268.]
+March 26 - Beginning on the White County line on the dividing ranges nine and ten east of the third principal meridian; thence north to the line dividing townships three and four, to the Crawford County line, north of the base line; thence west to the line dividing ranges four and five east of the third principal meridian line; thence south to the White County line; thence east to the beginning, shall constitute a separate county to be called WAYNE.

-1821-LAWRENCE, GREENE, SANGAMON, PIKE, HAMILTON, MONTGOMERY AND FAYETTE.
+1821 - LAWRENCE, GREENE, SANGAMON, PIKE, HAMILTON, MONTGOMERY AND FAYETTE

 LAWRENCE.
 Jan.
-16.-Beginning on the Great Wabash seven miles north of the base line, thence west to the Wayne county line; thence north two miles north of town 4; thence east to the Wabash; thence with that river to the place of beginning.
-[Laws 1821, p.
-16.]
+16 - Beginning on the Great Wabash seven miles north of the base line, thence west to the Wayne County line; thence north two miles north of town four; thence east to the Wabash; thence with that river to the place of beginning.

 GREENE.
 Jan.
-20.-Beginning at the southeast corner town 7 north, 10 west of third principal meridian; thence north between ranges 9 and 10 to the northeast corner of town 12 north; thence west along the line between towns 12 and 13 to the middle of the Illinois; thence down said river to the Mississippi; thence down the middle of the river to a point parallel with the southwest corner of town 6 north, 10 west; thence north with the range line between 10 and 11, to the township line between 6 and 7; thence east with said township line to the place of beginning.
+20 - Beginning at the southeast corner town seven north, ten west of third principal meridian; thence north between ranges nine and ten to the northwest corner of town twelve north; thence west along the line between towns twelve and thirteen to the middle of the Illinois; thence down said river to the Mississippi; thence down the middle of the river to a point parallel with the southwest corner of town six north, ten west; thence north with the range line between ten and eleven, to the township line between six and seven; thence east with said township line to the place of beginning.

 SANGAMON.
 Jan.
-30.-From the northeast corner of town 12 north, 1 west of third principal meridian, north with that meridian to the Illinois river; down the middle of the river to the mouth of Balance or Negro (Indian) creek; np said creek to its head; thence through the middle of the prairie dividing the waters of the Sangamon and Manvaise Terre to the northwest corner of town 12 north, 7 west of the third principal meridian; thence east along the north line of town 12 to the place of beginning.
+30 - From the northeast corner of town twelve north, one west of third principal meridian, north with that meridian to the Illinois River; down the middle of the river to the mouth of Balance or Negro (Indian) creek; up said creek to its head; thence through the middle of the prairie dividing the waters of the Sangamon and Mauvaise Terre to the northwest corner of town twelve north, seven west of the third principal meridian; thence east along the north line of town twelve to the place of beginning.

 PIKE.
-Jannary 31.-Up the middle of the Illinois river from its mouth to the fork; up the south fork(Kankakee) to the Indiana state line; north with the state line to the north boundary of the State; west with said State line to the west boundary of the State; thence with said boundary to the place of beginning.
-[Laws 1821, p.
-59.]
+Jan.
+31 - Up the middle of the Illinois River from its mouth to the fork; up the south fork (Kankakee) to the Indiana state line; north with the state line to the north boundary of the State; west with said state line to the west boundary of the State; thence with said boundary to the place of beginning.

 HAMILTON.
 Feb.
-8.-South from the southern line of Wayne county, on the line dividing ranges 7 and 8 east, to Gallatin county; thence west eighteen miles to Franklin; thence north to the Wayne county line; thence east to the beginning.
+8 - South from the southern line of Wayne County, on the line dividing ranges seven and eight east, to Gallatin County; thence west eighteen miles to Franklin; thence north to the Wayne County line; thence east to the beginning.